 We further analyze the scheduling strategies by comparing the behavior of the system for large and small jobs.
-(As defined in Section 2.2, a small job uses 32 or fewer nodes, while a large job uses more than 32 nodes.)
-The results for slowdown and wait times are shown in Figure 11, when a 0% context switch overhead is used.
+(As defined in Section 2.2, small job uses 32 or fewer nodes, while a large job uses more than 32 nodes.)
+The results for slowdown and wait times are shown in Figure 19, when a 0% context switch overhead is used.
 With respect to slowdown, we observe that, BGS-5 always performs better than BF for either large or small jobs.
+For any utilization, BGS-5 provides better slowdown for small jobs, while BF provides better slowdown for large jobs.
+This behavior is explained by the fact that larger jobs in general tend to execute longer than smaller jobs.
+Although BGS reduces the average wait time for all jobs, it increases the execution time by the effective multiprogramming level.
+Therefore, longer running jobs will benefit less from gang scheduling.
 With respect to wait time, we observe that the improvement generated by BGS is actually larger for large jobs.
 In other words, for any given utilization, the difference in wait time between large and small jobs is less in BGS-5 than in BF.
+For a given utilization, the machine appears almost equally as slow for both large and small jobs, when the BGS strategy is used.
+In contrast, for BF the difference increases with higher utilizations.
+At $\rho = 0.90$ utilization, the machine appears 35% slower to small jobs than to large jobs.
+The differences between large and small jobs are more significant for the wait time parameter.
 Both for BF and BGS, the machine appears less responsive to large jobs than to small jobs as utilization increases.
 However, the difference is larger for BF.